musclerella/ZAP/README.md

 ## Global Configurations

 Modifying these static properties allow you to have internal control on how the framework behaves.
-Determine how much space your caches take up hardware resources and more.
+Determine how much space your caches take up, hardware resources, and more.

 ```swift
 ZAP.memoryCacheSize = 100